 Safe2Land and SEA

-Another component of Safe2Land is the Emergency Landing Field Identification (ELFI).
-Combining geodata like satellite images, LiDAR elevation data and street maps we can create databases of emergency landing fields if no public airfield is within reach.
-This is especially useful if a severe damage happened to the aircraft's structure (or fire) and an immediate landing is required.
-Here we mainly use artificial neural networks for improved accuracy even if the resolution of the elevation data is just in the range of 10 times 10 meter.
-Especially, we use topology-optimized artificial neural networks to find appropriate emergency landing sites.
-Recently, we have finished a database for two german federal states (e.g. North Rhine Westfalia with more than 102.000 emergency landing fields from 300-500 m length for small aircrafts).
+All official airports worldwide are part of the application.
+Moreover, we also provide a database of Emergency Landing Fields which can save lives when no official airport is within glide range.
+Combining geodata like satellite images, LiDAR elevation data and open street maps we can create databases of emergency landing fields.
+This database isn‘t only use full in case of an engine failure but can also prevent or mitigate damage if there is a fire or a medical emergency on board and thus an immediate landing is required.
+For the identification we mainly use artificial neural networks to improve recognition accuracy even if the resolution of the elevation data grid is just in a range less then 10 times 10 meter.
+Here, we use topology-optimized deep artificial neural networks to find appropriate emergency landing sites.
+Recently, we have finished a database for two german federal states (e.g. North Rhine Westfalia with more than 102.000 emergency landing fields from 300-500 m length suited for small aircrafts).

-Our current research for support of flight control (FC) focuses on a new kind of avionic instrument that we call Smart Flight Director (SFD).
-It was primarily developed to guide a pilot (or even a laymen) to safely follow the computed emergency trajectory.
+Due to the high precision of our kinematoid chain approach we are able to support manual as well as autonomous flight control.
+For manual control we provide a Smart Flight Director (SFD) which is optimized to guide a pilot (or even a laymen) to safely follow the SEA computed emergency trajectory.
 For SPO-cockpits it could be used to enable flight attendants to take over the control in case of a pilot's incapacitation.
 It could be used to allow laymen flying an airtaxi.
 And last but not least, SFD can also be facilitate and improve flight training.

-Beside SFD we are currently working towards artificial neural network pilots (ANNPs) thats are trained by reinforcement learning.
-At the last DLRK we had a session "Künstliche Neuronale Netze in der Luftfahrt (“Artificial Neural Networks in Aviation) and presented first promising results.
-By means of reinforcement learning we have trained artificial neural networks that find the best configuration (e.g. flaps setting and even slipping by crossed aileron and rudder) to bring the aircraft in gliding closely to the threshold.
+Beside SFD we have also integrated conventional Autopilots as well as artificial neural network pilots (ANNPs) thats are trained by reinforcement learning.
+By means of reinforcement learning we could train artificial neural networks that find the best configuration (e.g. flaps setting and even slipping by crossed aileron and rudder) to bring the aircraft in gliding closely to the threshold - even if there are gusty wind conditions.
 Moreover we also managed to train neural pilots that learnt to fly the aircraft by trial and error (of cause in simulation!).